 Samples of the effluent perfusion fluid were collected according to the experimental protocol and analysed for their metabolite contents.
-The following compounds were assayed by means of standard enzymatic procedures: glucose (BERGMEYER, 1974), lactate and pyruvate.
+The following compound was assayed by means of standard enzymatic procedures: glucose (BERGMEYER, 1974).
 The oxygen concentration in the outflowing perfusate was monitored continuously, employing a teflon-shielded platinum electrode adequately positioned in a plexiglass chamber at the exit of the perfusate (SCHOLZ; BÜCHER, 1965).
 Metabolic rates were calculated from input-output differences and the total flow rates and were referred to the wet weight of the liver.